MChorfa/oliverash.me/source/_posts/2012-08-06-arbitrary-breakpoints-vs-robots.md

 ## Doing the Math

 Fortunately, there is a [calculator online](http://www.pearsonified.com/typography/) for you to run through some tests and have a go for yourself.
-However, being a devotee of CSS preprocessors, I chose to leave these calculations until run time for maintainability reasons.
+However, being a devotee of CSS pre-processors, I chose to leave these calculations until run time for maintainability reasons.

     // settings